-Everything that I learned I learned by myself, in fact, I was a very bad student at school, one of the worst students that ever existed (well, a little less than that), teachers always told me that I would never be anybody in life.
-Perhaps they would have been right if I had followed their directions, but let’s rather talk about my story regarding computers:
+Everything that I learned I did it by myself, the school never was something very useful for me, I never listened on school and even a teacher told me that I would never be anybody in life.
+Perhaps he would have been right if I had followed his words, but let’s rather talk about my story regarding computers:

 I got my first computer at 12, but I started using “Linux” when I was around 19 years old.
 With no internet connection, surprisingly this was a time in my life when I most learned about Linux.
 One day, a system called Knoppix appeared which I really liked; a completely different concept, but the usability and environment was not enough for me and this is when I decided to modify it.
 I was very happy with the result and wanted to make a similar version to share with the world, and thus begins the story of Elive.